Strength in Difference

 - SIPS formed the Achieving Belonging in our Community (ABC) Working Group in which students, postdocs, faculty and staff work to better educate the SIPS community about inclusive and supportive behavior.
 This group holds town hall style meetings to discuss issues associated with diversity and inclusion and take actions to improve the climate for students, faculty and staff.

-Cornell CALS is committed to hiring faculty who share our historical commitment to “any person in any study,” as well as increasing the diversity of our faculty.
+Cornell CALS is committed to hiring faculty and staff who share our historical commitment to “any person in any study,” as well as increasing the diversity of our entire employee community.
 Here is what we are doing:

 - Kathy Berggren Diversity and Inclusion Award.
 Each year the CALS Diversity and Inclusion Committee awards the Kathy Berggren Diversity and Inclusion Award to recognize members of the CALS faculty or academic staff who have made significant contributions to enhancing a positive and inclusive climate in their teaching, research and/or extension programs.